Pon-Ajith-Kumar/Forest-Fire-Predictor-Simulator/README.md

 | Fire Labels | Satellite Fire Detection Products | ~375 m | Historical Fire Occurrence |
 | Study Region | State AOI Boundaries | Vector | Madhya Pradesh, Maharashtra, Chhattisgarh, Odisha, Andhra Pradesh |

-These datasets were combined into **multi-band raster stacks** representing environmental conditions for each spatial location.
+These datasets were converted to **same spatial resolution** and then combined into **multi-band raster stacks** representing environmental conditions for each spatial location.
 The stacked features serve as input to the **U-Net deep learning model for fire probability prediction**.

 ---